Exit the Gungeon Game Cover

 • “90% of the soundtrack is from Enter the Gungeon, just as 90% of the weapons.”

-• “Though, the game does feel like it was thrown together rather quickly; many sprites are the same from Enter the Gungeon, and some songs sound like remixes of their ETG tracks, alongside some new sprites not being as good as possible.”
+• “Though the game does feel like it was thrown together rather quickly, many sprites are the same from Enter the Gungeon, and some songs sound like remixes of their ETG tracks, alongside with some new sprites not being as good as possible.”

 • “Not enough original music.”

 The humor in "Exit the Gungeon" is widely praised for its wacky charm and clever gun-themed puns, reminiscent of its predecessor, "Enter the Gungeon."
-Players appreciate the game's funny character interactions, imaginative weapon designs, and humorous enemy references, although some note a lack of variety in enemy types.
-Overall, the game maintains a lighthearted tone with engaging comedic elements that enhance the gameplay experience.
+Players appreciate the game's self-aware humor, funny NPC interactions, and entertaining boss designs, although some note a lack of new enemy variety.
+Overall, the game delivers a lighthearted and engaging experience filled with comedic elements that enhance its fast-paced gameplay.

 • “Set just after the adventures of the gungeonniers, this game retains the wacky humor and unique style of its predecessor.”